sagemathinc/cocalc/notes/final_push.md

-- [x] (1:00?)
-(1:28) snap: in hub, return list of commits via a database query using information about working snap_servers, instead of consulting the snapshot servers; this makes it trivial/fast to aggregate dozens of snap servers.

-- [x] (1:00?) snap: rewrite snap ls in hub to query database, and try (in turn until success) for servers with the requested snapshot (so nothing random)

-- [x] (0:45?) snap: in hub, cache directory listings for project snapshots, since they are invariant,  use a ttl so don't waste space.

-- [x] (0:30?)
-(0:30) snap: get rid of use of fuse for directory listings

 - [x] (0:45?)
-(0:15) snap: for restore -- in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

-- [x] (0:15?)
-(0:06) snap: for log -- in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

-- [x] (0:15?)
-(0:02+) local_hub output bursts: can one build sage with output going to terminal, or will it burst too quickly?   test started in "Sage GIT"...
-IT TURNS OUT, it "just works".

- - [ ] (0:45?) snap: get rid of the local_snapshots cache object -- I think we just don't need it.
-Thus don't need fuse on startup either.
+(0:50) snap: get rid of the local_snapshots cache object -- I think we just don't need it.
+Thus don't need fuse on startup either. (also fix --  BUG -- when getting snapshot in a directory in a directory, e.g., .snapshot/date/salvus/salvus.)

 - [ ] (0:30?) snap: command line option so that snap server will enter *all* of its commits into the database under its current server_id.